Endangered Species Youth Art Contest

 Art Contest Guidelines

-- Students’ artwork must be original.
-Computer-generated and traced images will NOT be judged.
+- Students’ artwork must be original and all art mediums are allowed (Please note: Computer-generated/AI and traced images are not allowed and will NOT be judged.)

 - Each art entry must also include a short explanation (3-5 sentences) as to why saving your chosen species/subject from extinction is important.